eums/website/_docs/styleguide.markdown

 Anything over 1MB should go into Google Drive.
 Anything in the "public" folder is visible to the whole internet, so be careful what you put there!

+## Newsletters

-When uploading a newsletter, add it to /newsletters/ as well as making a post.
+Should be uploaded to Google Drive, to docs/newsletters.
+When uploading a newsletter, add a link to it on the page /newsletters/ in addition to posting a new blog entry about it.

+## Concerts

+All posters should be uploaded to Google Drive, in the "posters" folder.

 ## HTML